Glide On

 Glide On is an album by guitarist Bill Jennings with organist Jack McDuff recorded in 1960 and released on the Prestige label.

 Reception

 AllMusic's Richie Unterberger stated "This is a pretty mellow set of bluesy jazz ...
 Jennings is more of a tasteful player than a fiery one, but he does crank up the heat for some rapid-fire single-note lines".
-On All About Jazz, Derek Taylor said "Jennings’ maybe be a forgotten footnote today, but after listening to this disc it's easy to imagine that he had his moment in the limelight shortly after these sessions hit the record shops".
+On All About Jazz, Derek Taylor said "Jennings’ may be a forgotten footnote today, but after listening to this disc it's easy to imagine that he had his moment in the limelight shortly after these sessions hit the record shops".